seepel/seandandchiara/_includes/registry_en.md

 Part of the website, might soon be in English too, in the meantime you can ask Chiara for more info.

+You can make a donation by making:
+- a Paypal money transfer to: isognideibambini@gmail.com
-If you want to make a donation, you can make a bank transfer:
+- a bank transfer:
 Addressed to: Associazione “I Sogni dei Bambini” ONLUS
 Bank: CASSA DI RISPARMIO DI SALUZZO SPA
 IBAN: IT75O0629546770CC0011601808

-CONTO POSTALE/Postal account number: n° 76973959
-Paypal: soon to come
+For more info ask Chiara or elena.mancardo@alice.it